karthikeyaspace/express.cpp/notes.md

 - We will have a listener thread in acceptConnections, pushes client_fd to request_queue
 - MAX_THREADS no. of worker threads will take reqs from queue, pop client_fd and handleClient()
 - unique_lock is used when you need to lock and unlock the mutex multiple times
 - lock_guard is used when you need to lock the mutex only once and it will automatically unlock when it goes out of scope
+- condition_variable is used to notify the worker threads when there is a new request in the queue

+Middleware:
+- have server.add_middleware(std::function<void(const request&, response&)> middleware, std::string path) to add middleware
+- if path is "" or "*" it will be applied to all requests
+- rate limiter with be server.rate_limiter(time) which internally does server.add_middleware(rate_limiter_function, "*")
+- logger will not be a middleware, since we are using a seperate thread for it.
+-